Why can't I access my account?

-Does the unit remain on at all times?
+Should an portable air purifier remain on at all times?

-We designed the Skye air purifier to run constantly to ensure the air in your home is always being monitored and cleaned, which is why we designed the Smart mode and built-in air quality sensors.
+We designed the Skye air purifier to run constantly to ensure the air in your home is always being monitored and cleaned, which is why we designed the smart mode and built-in air quality sensors.
 Smart mode will automatically adjust the filtration speed for what is needed in your home.

-What safety features does the unit include?
+What safety features does an air purifier include?

 The unit has safety features, such as child lock and auto power off to protect you from any potential safety issues.
 The UVC lamp and fan automatically shut off if the base is removed.
 However, you should not look at any UVC lamp and you should not stick objects or body parts into the exit vanes of the air purifier.

 What are the upkeep costs for a portable air purifier?

 Typical use of the SKYE air purifier will require 2 filters and 1 UVC germicidal lamp replacement a year.
 We offer a replacement filter and UV lamp subscription, so you never have to remember to order your filters or lamps.
 These replacement parts can also be purchased at Air Health when needed.

 Locate a suitable location for the unit downstream from the ‘A’ coil in the supply plenum or in the return plenum; preferably downstream from the air filter.
 For optimum “cleaning” effect on the ‘A’ coil, mount the unit in the supply plenum as close as possible to the ‘A’ coil.